livein21st/MovieAppRN/README.md

 ## Architecture

-Cine was built to run on iOS, Android.
+The app was built to run on iOS, Android.
 It uses [React Native CLI](https://reactnative.dev/docs/environment-setup) as a core lib to build and distribute to all the platforms.

 ### Libs